 This refinement is realized by the morphism that is sketched in Fig. 6.
 However, this diagram only gives a rough idea of the construction, since it does not express the various compatibility constraints between the two parameter morphisms and the refinement morphism φ .
+Fortunately most of them are generated automatically by the category-theoretic principles underlying the construction.

 Consider the situation of Fig. 5 and the little program in Section 4.
-Let us assume that the parameter specification establishes $\underline{\mathbb{N}}$ #(channels) = 4 in the mode Enabled.
+Let us assume that the parameter specification establishes $\ddagger \#(channels) = 4$ in the mode Enabled.

-Now consider the mode CD-Playing of the MOST system in Fig. 5 and suppose that it only contains the assertion $\#(channels) \geq 2$.
+Now consider the mode CD-Playing of the MOST system in Fig. 5 and suppose that it only contains the assertion $\#(channels) \ge 2$.
 What does this mean in our overall design?